Best Southwest Airlines Credit Cards (October 2024)

 Southwest Airlines credit cards offer valuable perks for loyal travelers, but they may not suit everyone.
 Rapid Rewards points can only be redeemed for Southwest flights, which primarily focus on domestic routes and use an open seating system.
 This means you can’t use your points for first-class flights to international destinations like Tokyo, limiting your redemption options.

-General travel cards like the Sapphire Preferred offer more flexibility, broader bonus categories and the ability to transfer points to multiple airline and hotel programs.
+General travel cards like the Chase Sapphire Preferred offer more flexibility, broader bonus categories and the ability to transfer points to multiple airline and hotel programs.
 This gives you more options for redeeming points.
 Notably, Chase Ultimate Rewards points have a 1-to-1 transferability to Southwest Rapid Rewards.
 However, you’ll miss out on airline-specific perks like priority boarding.
 That said, since Southwest already includes free checked bags, one of the main reasons people choose airline cards isn’t as relevant here.

 One thing to keep in mind is that while general travel cards are great for flexibility, Southwest’s Companion Pass is one of the best deals in travel, making their cards highly valuable for frequent Southwest flyers.